paigenomadgirl/designmusings/content/blog/vint.md

 My wedding is 4 months away, about the time when brides start panicking about things like invitations, caterers and the fit of their wedding dress.
 Me, I’m more concerned about the last issue-- my wedding dress (and fitting nicely into it).

 That concern is largely want made new fitness app Vint catch my eye last week. <a href="https://www.joinvint.com/" target="_blank">Vint</a> touts itself as a “peer to peer fitness marketplace.”
-I was drawn to the app because of the ability to book a personal trainer near my area for less than what I would pay in a gym.
-Since my exercise choices are largely based on time (early mornings) and location, I was excited about Vint as helping me reach my wedding fitness goal.
+I was drawn to the app because of the ability to book a personal trainer in my area for less than what I would have to pay for in a gym.
+Since my exercise choices are largely based on time (early mornings) and location, I was excited about Vint and what it could do to help me reach my wedding fitness goal.

-But to be honest, my first few interactions with the app were a bit frustrating.
-It took me several attempts to find and book a trainer.
-So in the vein of improvement (and because I want Vint to succeed), I decided to focus a guerrilla usability study on the app.
+Now to be honest, my first few interactions with the app were a bit frustrating.
+It took me several attempts to find and successfully book a trainer.
+So in the vein of improvement (and because I want Vint to succeed), I decided to focus a guerrilla usability study on this app.

 **Platform**: Android HTC

 **Problem**: I use Vint to locate and book personal trainers in my area for early morning training sessions.
 I’ve had some trouble successfully finding and booking a trainer and wanted to test and see if other people had the same issues.

 **Users**: I targeted my local Laundromat (captive audience), my Lyft driver Paul and the nice people at Workshop Café.
+In total, I interviewed 6 people and recorded my time with them.
+You can view the videos <a href="https://www.dropbox.com/sh/qxuw8nq9v6cabq9/AACWB_ikpNnqZ83eI9rFUn3Wa?dl=0" target="_blank">here</a>.

+{{% figure src="/images/cafe.jpg" %}}

 I began by asking them the following filter questions:

 1. You’ve been given $500 for a personal trainer.
-2. How would you go about finding one?
+How would you go about finding one?
-3. Have you used a personal trainer?
+2. Have you used a personal trainer?
-4. What do you look for in a personal trainer?
+3. What do you look for in a personal trainer?
 Tell me about price, type and location.
-5. What was the process of finding a personal trainer process like?
+4. What was the process of finding a personal trainer process like?
-6. If you haven’t used a personal trainer, are you interested in getting one?
+5. If you haven’t used a personal trainer, are you interested in getting one?
-7. Tell me about why you haven’t used a personal trainer before.
+6. Tell me about why you haven’t used a personal trainer before.

-**Tasks**: I asked users to complete 4 common tasks that I often do within the app:
+**Tasks**: I then asked users to complete 4 common tasks that I do most often within the app:

 * Find an instructor
 * Book a session